-The Society of Jesus, also known as the Jesuits, was founded in Rome, Italy, in 1540 by St. Ignatius Loyola and friends including St. Francis Xavier and St. Peter Faber.
+The Society of Jesus, also known as the Jesuits, was founded in Rome, Italy, in 1540 by St. Ignatius Loyola and friends, including St. Francis Xavier and St. Peter Faber.

 Just over 16,000 Jesuits serve on six continents and in 112 nations.
 It is difficult to find a country where Jesuits do not serve.

 Jesuit roots in this broad swath of America go back to the 16th century.
-As the country grew, two provinces developed, the New Orleans and Missouri provinces.
-In 2014, they combined to create the Central and Southern Province.
+As the country grew, two provinces developed: the New Orleans and Missouri provinces.
+On July 31, 2014, they combined to create the U.S. Central and Southern Province.
 On Dec.
 3, 2014, the Jesuits in Puerto Rico became part of the province.